alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Tracking

 The tracking software consists of a series of functions for opening image files and tracking particles.
-The filename (or folder name for unstacked tifs), either without the file extension or if using the bioformats plugin with extension.
+The inputs are the filename (or folder name for unstacked tifs), either without the file extension or if using the bioformats plugin with extension.

-The output (TRACKS.mat) includes the arrays SpotsCh1 and SpotsCh2 for up to two detector channels.
-Each row contains the information for an individual foci from one image sequence.
-The columns contain the following information:
-1. X coordinate (pixels)
-2. Y coordinate (pixels)
-3. Clipping_flag (not used)
-4. Mean local background pixel intensity (ADUs)
-5. Total spot intensity, background corrected (this is the value in ADU detector counts used to calculate the track stoichiometry)
-6. X spot sigma width (pixels)
-7. Y spot sigma width (pixels)
-8. Peak intensity in a fitted Gaussian (ADUs)
-9. Frame number this foci was found in
-10.	track number, foci in the same track have the same track number
-11. Signal to noise ratio (this is used later for the **sifting** step)
-12. Frame in which laser exposure began
+Parameters and settings:
+`tracker`: This is the main tracking program and is a function of `image_label`, `readData=1` to extract tif or `readData=0` if data preloaded then runs on `image_label`.
+`p` is the parameter structure which can be read in or set by the code.
+It returns arrays of foci for each channel as well as .
+It uses:

-Useful to know: There is a `show_output` option that can be used to view graphs and manually advance at each stage of the algorithm.
+`show_output`: an option that can be used to view graphs and manually advance at each stage of the algorithm.
 `Cursor_mode`: set =1 and user can manually specify where spots are.
 The code will return intensity values at this point over the whole time series.

-`tracker`: This is the main tracking program and is a function of `image_label`, `readData=1` to extract tif or `0` if data preloaded then runs on `image_label`, `p` is the parameter structure which can be read in or set by the code.
-It returns spot arrays for each channel and frame_average.
-It uses:
+Subroutines:
 `extractImageSequence3`: extracts user set frames from .tif specified by image_label, can open ASCII files and folders full of .tif frames
 `ImEx1`: uses bftools to open many life science image formats.
 See Open Microscopy Environment for details.
 `LaserOn3`: Calculates where the first illuminated frame is based on maximum intensity